HOW WE GROW IN PERMACULTURE / AGROECOLOGY

 Our methods inspired by permaculture help to enrich the soil with nutrients, which makes it possible to produce exceptional fruits and vegetables.

 This method of cultivation makes it possible to develop dynamic, self-generating agricultural systems that do not require any chemical fertilizers, pesticides or other artificial inputs.

 We produce hundreds of varieties of fruits, vegetables and flowers on about 2.5 hectares outdoors and in an old greenhouse.

 We are also working to increase the biodiversity of our spaces to promote pollination and the natural balances of nature.

 We cultivate with the following objectives in mind:

 - Develop and maintain soil health using compost, plant associations, crop rotations, diversification, recycling and many other methods ...

 - Make maximum use of local natural resources and limit the use of non-renewable natural resources

-- Caring for and caring for animals in the same way that people would be treated,
+- Caring for and caring for animals in the same way you would treat human beings,

-- Use the power of life cycles and natural ecosystems to control populations of predators or non-beneficial insects,
+- Use the power of biological cycles and natural ecosystems to control populations of predators or non-beneficiary insects,

 - Respect the natural life, the native / local biodiversity and the ecosystems on which they depend,